 - 1 tablespoon roasted tahini

 - 1/4 cup finely diced sweet onion - or sliced green onions – optional

 - Very lightly steam broccoli until vegetables are bright in color and tender, but not too soft.

 - Meanwhile, place garlic in food processor and process until chopped fine.

-- Add garbanzo beans, seasonings, tahini, lemon juice, and lime juice and process until fairly smooth.
+- Add chickpeas, seasonings, tahini, lemon juice, and lime juice and process until fairly smooth.

 - Add cilantro and process just until mixed.

 - Stir in onion if desired.
 Serve immediately.

 >> One quick request: if you like this recipe, please leave a rating and a comment.
 Ratings help more people find these healthy recipes!

 For more healthy and delicious recipes like this one that will simplify your journey to a healthier and thinner you, check out my